 Access at the land border

 Turkey has constructed a 144km wall on its Iranian border, although some stakeholders have questioned its efficacy.
-In 2019 irregular arrivals were mostly reported in Van, Ağrı and Erzurum in the east, and Muğla, Aydın, İzmir, Çanakkale, Edirne and İstanbul in the west.
-According to DGMM statistics, Afghanistan was the top nationality of persons apprehended for irregular migration, with 201,437 out of a total of 454,662 apprehended persons in 2019 – the highest number since records began.
-In the east people continued to arrive on foot or with the assistance of smugglers, following Ministry of Interior instructions to bus companies not to sell tickets to persons who do not hold valid documentation.
+Irregular arrivals are often reported in Van, Ağrı and Erzurum in the east, and Muğla, Aydın, İzmir, Çanakkale, Edirne and İstanbul in the west.
+According to DGMM statistics, Afghanistan was the top nationality of persons apprehended for irregular migration in 2020, with 50,161 out of a total of 122,302 apprehended persons.
+This represents a dramatic drop in the number of irregular migrants apprehended from 2019 (454,662) which had seen the highest number since records began.

 Increasing numbers of arrivals through the Iranian border has led to restrictive measures and arbitrary detention and deportation practices (see Place of Detention), with mainly single Afghan men being issued deportation (“T1”) forms.
 The “T1” forms are usually issued following administrative detention in a Removal Centre or a police station, and are stored in the DGMM electronic file management system named “Göç-Net”.
 If a “T1” deportation decision has been issued, the person cannot apply for international protection and the decision can only be challenged by a judicial appeal.